ech08ravo/2019C/Components.md

 1. The "Controller Layer" reflects the different human actors involved in decision-making processes (Instructors, Course Designer, Learner, System Designer) and also Stakeholders which do not appear in the Use Case because they do not interact with the system directly but are part of its architecture at a meta-level.

-1. The "Personalisation Layer" represents all the components within the Personalisation Engine and these components are the ones the engine feeds from to personalise content and are also the one human actors input into the engine to set boundaries for course generation: Learning Objectives, Monitoring Needs, Pedagogical Patterns, and Monitorable Learning Scripts.
+1. The "Personalisation Layer" represents all the components within the Personalisation Engine and these components are the ones the engine feeds from to personalise content and also the human actors' input into the engine to set boundaries for course generation: Learning Objectives, Monitoring Needs, Pedagogical Patterns, and Monitorable Learning Scripts.

 1. The "Tools Layer" involves all the external tools the system feeds from to adapt content and it's composed of: the AI, the Web-search Engine and the Learning Analytics Platform.